iml-wg/HEPML-LivingReview/README.md

         *  Event images

-            *  Convolutional Neural Networks with Event Images for
+            *  Convolutional Neural Networks with Event Images for Pileup Mitigation with the ATLAS Detector
             * [ Boosting $H\to b\bar b$ with Machine Learning](https://arxiv.org/abs/1807.10768)
             * [ End-to-End Physics Event Classification with the CMS](https://arxiv.org/abs/1807.11916)